Our company has been around since 2012, so it's no wonder people often ask for clarification between XY Labs (XY), and XYO.

 The Longest Answer:

 XY's goal of "Findablility", combined with the success of XY Item Finders, led to a qualification by the Securities and Exchange Commission (SEC) for a Regulation A+ Offering.
 This meant that XY Findables could sell stock in the company to “non-accredited” investors.
 This essentially means we could sell stock to anyone, (though there's still a few rules, like being over the age of 18).
-If you'd like to purchase XY Equity, please visit our website.
+Please note that XY Labs is no longer selling equity at this time.

 XYO is a blockchain project that aims to transform the way apps, humans, and hardware devices use location data.
 It is comprised of the XY Oracle Network (XYO Network), which is a decentralized location oracle for blockchain smart contracts.
 To break that down, we’ll first think of it as a sports bet: